populationgenomics/saige-tenk10k/README.md

 Variant selection for VCF files:

-* variants that are: i) QC-passing, ii) non ref-ref variants, and iii) (for now) indels and multi-allelic SNPs.
+* variants that are: i) QC-passing, ii) not ref-ref variants, and iii) not indels or multi-allelic SNPs (when run with --exclude-indels and --exclude-multiallelic).
-* variants that are common (MAF > 0.01) in our population
+* variants that are common at a set threshold (MAF > T) in our population (by default, T=0.01)
 * one per chromosome

 Variant selection for PLINK files for variance ratio estimation (VRE):

-* variants that are: i) QC-passing, ii) non ref-ref variants, and iii) (for now) indels and multi-allelic SNPs.
+* variants that are: i) QC-passing, ii) not ref-ref variants, and iii) not indels or multi-allelic SNPs.
-* variants that are non rare (MAC > 20) in our population
+* variants that are not rare (MAC > 20) in our population
-* random subset of 20,000 variants across all chromosomes
+* random subset of 2,000 variants across all chromosomes

 Inputs:

-* joint call VDS object (TOB + BioHEART)
+* joint call VDS object (TOB + BioHEART) after variant and sample QC has been applied.

 Outputs:

 * VCF file containing all retained common variants (one per chromosome) + corresponding index file (.csi)
+* VCF file containing all retained rare variants (one per chromosome) + corresponding index file (.csi)
 * plink object for only 2,000 variants (minor allele count>20), after LD pruning - this is for the estimation of the variance ratio (VR plinks)

+Notes: SAIGE-QTL allows numeric chromosomes only, so both the bim and the vcf files are modified in this script to remove the 'chr' notation (so that e.g. 'chr1' becomes '1').

 ## Gene expresion preprocessing